isottellina/rgba/rgba_dmg_core/README.md

 ;; Filename: README.md
 ;; Author: Louise <louise>
 ;; Created: Tue Dec 26 11:53:56 2017 (+0100)
-;; Last-Updated: Thu Dec 28 01:33:28 2017 (+0100)
+;; Last-Updated: Sun Dec 31 22:07:53 2017 (+0100)
 ;;           By: Louise <louise>
  -->

 # DMG Core (Gameboy)

 The dmg core is the first core to have been written.
-It's still being written.
+It's currently in its 1.0 version.

 ## Supported features